Hotjar vs Google Analytics: What's the Difference?

 Two Different Tools for Two Different Questions

-If you're searching for hotjar vs google analytics, you're probably trying to figure out which one to install on your website.
+If you're searching forhotjar vs google analytics, you're probably trying to figure out which one to install on your website.
 The short answer: they aren't interchangeable.
 Comparing them head-to-head is like comparing a thermometer to a stethoscope.
 Both are diagnostic tools, but they measure completely different things.

-Google Analytics is a quantitative analytics platform.
+A<strong>quantitative analytics platform</strong>.
 It counts visitors, tracks traffic sources, measures conversions, and reports on pageviews.
-It answers questions like “How many people visited my pricing page last week?” and “Which marketing channel drives the most sign-ups?”
+It answers “How many people visited my pricing page last week?” and “Which marketing channel drives the most sign-ups?”

-Hotjar is a behavioral analytics tool.
-It records user sessions, generates heatmaps of clicks and scrolling, and collects on-page feedback through surveys and polls.
-It answers questions like “Why are visitors leaving the pricing page without converting?” and “How far do people scroll on my landing page?”
+A<strong>behavioral analytics tool</strong>.
+It records user sessions, generates heatmaps of clicks and scrolling, and collects on-page feedback.
+It answers “Why are visitors leaving the pricing page without converting?” and “How far do people scroll on my landing page?”

-This google analytics vs hotjar guide walks through what each tool does best, compares features and pricing side by side, explains who should use each one, and introduces a privacy-first alternative that avoids the trade-offs of both.
+Thisgoogle analytics vs hotjarguide walks through what each tool does best, compares features and pricing side by side, explains who should use each one, and introduces a privacy-first alternative that avoids the trade-offs of both.

 What Is Google Analytics?